 In preparation of the workshop, a Call for Proposal has been shared among key stakeholders at global, regional and local level with the objectives to identify good practices and lessons on ARM.

-The proposals have been evaluated by a Technical Committee and the selected initiatives will be featured into an input document that will serve as background material for the workshop.
-In addition, the selected initiatives will participate and contribute to the working groups and will be showcased during the workshop.
-The sessions will be in the form of interactive panels and world cafés.
+The proposals have been evaluated by a Technical Committee and 28 selected initiatives were featured into the input document that served as background material for the workshop.
+In addition, the selected initiatives participated and contribute to the working groups and were showcased during the workshop.
+The sessions was in the form of interactive panels and world cafés.

-The aim is to facilitate the learning process through the exchange between practitioners of different ARM initiatives, and the feedback received from technical experts.
-The outcomes of the discussions will then result in the development of a final publication on ARM tools and lessons learned.
+The aim was to facilitate the learning process through the exchange between practitioners of different ARM initiatives, and the feedback received from technical experts.
+The outcomes of the discussions will then result in the development of the final publication on ARM tools and lessons learned .

 The main outcome of the workshop will be a publication on “Agricultural Risk Management: practices and lessons for development” collecting a set of selected initiatives and including the exchanges and conclusions reached during the workshop.
 The publication has two main objectives: